Last Updated on June 22, 2026 by Daniel Globe

 - The long road taught overcoming fear through daily dependence.

-For 40 years, you watch God shape a nation, not just move a crowd.
+For 40 years, God shaped a nation, not just moved a crowd.
 He built identity, discipline, and trust before landfall.
 The map mattered, but character mattered more.
+Faith should outrun panic.
+God’s longer path wasn’t delay.
+It was formation, preparing Israel to inherit freedom with courage and obey beyond terror.

 Frequently Asked Questions